 - Pharmacotherapy (medications)

-- Immunotherapy (desensitization by injections or topical drops under the tongue)
+- Immunotherapy (desensitization by injections or dissolving tablets under the tongue)

 The first most basic treatment step, once an allergen has been identified, is to eliminate or avoid contact with it, if possible.
 Unfortunately, avoiding some allergens (such as dust, molds, and animals) is often difficult and thus allergen avoidance alone may not be effective.